-Burscough Village Primary School will publish the Complaints Procedure Policy on the school website.
+St. Wilfrid's will publish the Complaints Procedure Policy on St. Wilfrid's website.

-Following a parent's serious complaint or disagreement about the SEND provision being made for their child, the school will contact the LA immediately to seek disagreement resolution advice, regardless of whether an EHC plan is in place.
+Following a parent's serious complaint or disagreement about the SEND provision being made for their child, St. Wilfrid's will contact the LA immediately to seek disagreement resolution advice, regardless of whether an EHC plan is in place.

-The school is aware of the formal and informal arrangements for resolving disagreements at a local level and will work with the LA in responding to requests for information as part of procedures for:
+St. Wilfrid's is aware of the formal and informal arrangements for resolving disagreements at a local level and will work with the LA in responding to requests for information as part of procedures for: